Rea third as Bautista claims Estoril thriller

 After dispatching Rea, Bautista powered past the Yamaha on the run to the chequered flag to win by 0.1 seconds.

-Bautista now leads Kawasaki rider Rea by 27 points.
+Bautista now leads Kawasaki rider Rea, who finished a distant third, by 27 points.

-Razgatlioglu got the jump on pole-sitter Rea off the line and, behind, Bautista had to take avoiding action to avoid taking out team-mate Michael Ruben Rinaldi.
+Razgatlioglu got the jump on pole-sitter Rea off the line and, behind, Bautista had to take action to avoid taking out team-mate Michael Ruben Rinaldi.

-That put Bautsita behind the Yamaha of Andrea Locatelli, which allowed Razgatlioglu and Rea to pull away out front despite trading positions on nearly every lap.
+That put Bautista behind the Yamaha of Andrea Locatelli, which allowed Razgatlioglu and Rea to pull away out in front despite trading positions on nearly every lap.

-After contacted ended both their races in the final race at Assen earlier in May, Northern Irishman Rea connected with the rear tyre of Razgatlioglu's Yamaha on the third lap but both riders somehow managed to stay upright.
+After contact ended both their races in the final race at Assen earlier in May, Northern Irishman Rea connected with the rear tyre of Razgatlioglu's Yamaha on the third lap but both riders somehow managed to stay upright.

 The leading pair continued to swap positions and pulled a gap on Locatelli, however Bautista made a move on the Italian midway through the 21-lap race and set after his title rivals.

-While the battle for the lead continued, which saw Rea and Razgatlioglu run side-by-side lap after lap, Bautista was able to chip away with consistent lap times and he was on the back of the front runners with eight laps to go.
+While the battle for the lead continued, which saw Rea and Razgatlioglu run side by side, lap after lap, Bautista was able to chip away with consistent lap times and he was on the back of the frontrunners with eight laps to go.

 Rea attempted a pass around the outside of Razgatlioglu with six laps to go which saw the 34-year-old run wide at the first corner and allow Bautista into second.